C++ Header Files

 Test your Knowledge

-How can we provide a definition for this function?
+How could we define this function?

 class Maths {